takatoshiono/activerecord-readonly_statement/README.md

 This gem provides a rack middleware `ActiveRecord::ReadonlyStatement::Middleware` to check database statements and raise `ActiveRecord::ReadonlyStatementError` if any statements are non read.

-The middleware decides whether to enable checking by executing a code block in each request.
+The middleware decides whether to enable checking by executing an `enable_if` block in each request.

 ## Installation